Penguins – Kings of Antarctica

 Penguins hunt for a variety of marine animals, especially fish and squid, which are their delicacy.
 Sometimes they feed on marine crustaceans.

-Penguins live in very harsh climate with shrewd frosts and icy storms.
+Penguins live in a very harsh climate with shrewd frosts and icy storms.
 Therefore, despite its thick plumage, they crowd and hug each other.
 There are big colonies created then, which sometimes include over 30.000 birds – only this way they can gain the maximum heat.
-The biggest colonies are even up to one million individual.
+The biggest colonies are even up to one million individuals.

 Penguins make their nests in crevices and rock crevices or depressions.
 The chicks quickly become independent.
 After 2 months, along with other young, they gather in the so-called kindergarten.
 Thanks to this ‘institution’, parents can go hunting without being worried about their young.
 The young spend most of their time in nurseries and they come to their parents only when they become hungry.
 When ‘mature’ plumage appears on the body of young penguins, they leave the colony and swim away on the open sea to look for food.

 The largest penguins

 - Population: 270 – 350 thousand individuals, maybe even 595 thousand

 - Height: 120 – 140 cm (3ft 11in – 4ft 7in)